mass2527/Unsplash_Clone/README.md

 ### **What did i learn**

-`1. learned importance of organized folder structure, clear variable name.`
+`1. learned importance global state management`

-As the size of app grows, rewriting code is imperative since i need to fix my code whenever i found a bug.
- In this kind of moment, organized folder structure and clear variable name make me easily find the file.
+As i made lots of small components to make every single component as simple as possible, sometimes, i needed to pass down the props sevaral times to use it in descendent component.
+I felt i need to learn how to manage global state using context API or redux.

-`2. learned importance of code refactoring.`
+`2. learned necessity of optimization`

-Found out my brain works better when i am watcing clean code.
- However, when i was trying to write some code on messy code, my brain was fried and don't want to think anymore.
- Since then, i did code refactoring as much as i can.

-`3. learned importance of DB structure.`

-As i need to store lots of data like message, user and post, it was really important to have well organized DB strutures so that i can easily read, update or delete it.
+Honestly, before i made this clone, i didn't realize how important optimization is in react application.
+I just thought that since reactjs is super fast, i don't even need to think about optimization.
+However, As i sent lots of API requests, i felt it is getting slower.
+So i thought that i need to learn more about how to optimize react app by using useCallback, useMemo, Memo, etc...